supertuxkart/stk-code/NETWORKING.md

 `supertuxkart --server-config=your_config.xml --lan-server=your_server_name --network-console`

-In LAN network it is required that the server and server discovery port is connectable by clients directly, no NAT penetration will be done in LAN.
+For LAN server it is required that the server and server discovery port is connectable by clients directly, no NAT penetration will be done in LAN.

+LAN server can be connected too by typing your server public address (with port) in ```Enter server address``` dialog without relying on stk-addons.

 ------
 After the first time configuration, you can just start the server with the command: